Thursday, 30 April 2026

 Optional rules

-Replacing a general who is killed or captured, cast a die for his successor.
-On a score of 1, he is replaced by an inert commander (use the CP or command position rule for the game).
-On a score 2 - 5, he is a competent general, score a 6, the general may select deployment options (see below).
+Replacing a general who is killed or captured, cast a die for his successor: 1 – an inert commander and use the CP or command position rule for the game.
+A score of 2,3,4,5,6* – a competent general (*see deployment option below).

-Replacing troops lost.
-Compare the number of elements lost in battle and if the difference is 1 or 2, the losing player may use again his current composition.
-If, greater than 3, the losing player must use replacement options.
+To determine if optional troop types are to be employed, compare the difference of elements lost in battle.
+If only a 1 or 2, the losing player may use again his current composition, if greater than 3, the losing player must use replacement options.

 Note: Hordes lost do not count as casualties to determine the need for replacements, but are tallied as elements lost at campaign end.